THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Then, prioritize.
-Don't overwhelm yourself by taking on too many goals and projects.
-I would recommend to work on one thing at a time or you will burn out like I did.
+Don’t overwhelm yourself by taking on too many goals and projects.
+I would recommend working on one thing at a time or you will burn out like I did.

 When you know what you need to do to be successful, ask yourself: when is the best time for you to do it.
 Some people are more active in the morning, while others like me can’t go to bed early enough to be productive that early in the morning.

 - Being stuck in traffic for 30 – 45 minutes, traffic is better later in the morning

 - Work, work, work, work, work until 6 pm

 - On Monday, Tuesday and Thursday I go to the gym for an hour and watch a show while working out

 - At 7 – 7:30 I go home, in only 20 minutes!